 Retain and revise valve applications in this article and in schedules below.
 Coordinate with valves specified in Part 2.

-Mueller Reviewer: Are these valves in the sizes highlighted in blue below?
-Are they available with flanged of crimp connections, as the heading for this portion of the spec says threaded and soldered ends only.

 If valves with specified CWP ratings are unavailable, provide the same types of valves with higher CWP ratings.

 Select valves with the following end connections: